Juan Caramuel y Lobkowitz: Early life and education

 Juan Caramuel was born in Madrid on 23 May 1606.
-His father, Lorenzo Caramuel de Lobkowitz, was descended from a noble Flemish family; his mother, Catarina Frisse, was related to the Danish royal family.
+His father, Lorenzo Caramuel de Lobkowitz, was descended from a noble Czech / Bohemian family; his mother, Catarina Frisse, was related to the Danish royal family.
 He was instructed in oriental languages by Archbishop Juan de Esron (Ezron).
 By the age of 17, he was studying at the University of Alcalá de Henares, where he took his degree in the humanities and philosophy.
 His theological teachers at the University of Alcalá included the Dominicans John of St. Thomas (João Poinsot, 1589–1644) and Francisco de Araujo (1580–1664) as well as the Cistercian Pedro de Lorca (1521–1621).

 He was a precocious child, early delving into serious problems in mathematics and even publishing astronomical tables at the age of ten, Caramuelis primus calamus (Madrid 1617).
 He studied Chinese.
 He was received into the Cistercian Order at the monastery of La Espina, in the diocese of Palencia in 1625, and after ordination entered upon a varied and brilliant career.
 He served in the monastery of Montederramo (diocese of Orense), then Santa María del Destierro (Salamanca), where he completed his studies.
 He probably attended the last classes of Agustín Antolínez (1554–1626), in that time the major theologian of the Augustinian Order in Salamanca.
 He then taught in houses in Alcalá, Palazuelos, and Salamanca.
 He then travelled to Portugal for the sake of studying oriental languages, and from there he moved to the Low Countries (the Spanish Netherlands), where he resided from 1635 to 1644.